Berlok/cdscripts/README.md

-# cdscripts
+# Automated Deployment scripts
-Deployment scripts for Continues Delivery
+Deployment scripts for Continues Delivery.
+Currently only for windows servers